qiushiyan/qiushiyan.dev/content/posts/text-classification/index.md

 #> 1 accuracy binary         0.771
 ```

 Nearly 84% of all predictions are right.
-This isn’t a very statisfactory
+This isn’t a very satisfactory
 result since “Charlotte Brontë” accounts for 81% of `author`, making our
-model only slightly better than a classifier that would assngin all
+model only slightly better than a classifier that would assign all
 `author` with “Charlotte Brontë” anyway.

 ### Tuning lambda